Skip to content

 The event status can be:

-Inactive, it is not ready to receive a broadcast. - Preview: After setting the status to
+• Inactive: While the event status is Inactive, it is not ready to receive a broadcast.

-Paused, Clevercast keeps processing the incoming stream but hides it from on-site participants.
-The on-site application automatically detects the status change and shows the Paused image/message.
-The transcription/translations remain available in Clevercast and to the on-site production team. - Ended: When you set the event status to
+• Paused: When you set the event status to Paused, Clevercast keeps processing the incoming stream but but removes access for on-site participants.
+The in-browser app automatically detects the status change and shows the Paused image/message.
+The transcriptions and translations remain available to Clevercast administrators and to the on-site production team.

-Ended, Clevercast stops processing the live stream.
-The on-site application detects the status change and shows the Ended image/message.
+• Ended: When you set the event status to Ended, Clevercast stops processing the live stream.
+The in-browser app detects the status change and shows the Ended image/message.

 The real-time management room in Clevercast is only available when the event status is set to Preview, Paused or Started.
 When the status is set to Inactive or Ended it is not possible to connect to the room.